 Apex Legends features a robust pinging feature that allows players to communicate in-game through HUD icons and character dialog.
 A single tap of the pinging button/key will place a neutral marker, while a double tap will call out hostiles in that area.
 Players can also hold down the button/key to access more options.
 All items in the world, such as weapons, ammo, attachments, ziplines, supply crates, and more, can be pinged to call them out to squadmates.

-Included with the original release, Kings Canyon is a temperate island on the planet Solace with several scientific outposts from the now-defunct Interstellar Manufacturing Corporation.
+Included with the original release, Kings Canyon is a temperate island on the planet Solace with several scientific outposts from the defunct Interstellar Manufacturing Corporation.

 Its notable features are the Supply Ship (a roaming mobile aerial Hot Zone that travels to random destinations on the map) and Loot Ticks (stationary destructables that can be destroyed for loot).